courseramchen2k2/GetDataProject/README.md

 2. You must have internet access to either allow the script to download the original dataset or obtain the files manually yourself.

-3. Your current working directory is already setup and the environment is clean (meaning there are no other work, data, variables in the environment, environment will be wiped clean when running script, be WARNED).
+3. Your current working directory is already setup and the environment is clean (meaning there are no other work, data, variables in the environment, environment will be automatically wiped clean when running the script).

-4. run_analysis.R is in current working directory.
+4. run_analysis.R is already saved in current working directory, if not, please right click on this [LINK](https://github.com/courseramchen2k2/GetDataProject/blob/master/run_analysis.R) and save run_analysis.R to current working directory.

 ###Automatic method
 -------------------